9876691/purton.tech/content/post/faster-rust-incremental-build.md

     Finished dev [unoptimized] target(s) in 9.93s
 ```

+So now we are faster than running a standard OSX rust install.

 ## Conclusion

-There we have it, due to the parallel nature of the mold linker we can get faster build times even under a virtualised docker environment.
+There we have it, due to the parallel nature of the mold linker we can get fast build times even under a virtualised docker environment.

 Mold is building out OSX support so in the future perhaps we get even faster native build times.